 For the purposes of the present document, the abbreviations given in 3GPP TR 21.905 [1] and the following apply.
 An abbreviation defined in the present document takes precedence over the definition of the same abbreviation, if any, in 3GPP TR 21.905 [1].

-<ABBREVIATION> <Expansion>
+CAG Closed Access Group

+CSG Closed Subscriber Group

 4 Security Architecture and Assumptions

-Editor’s Note: This clause contains security architecture and assumptions to be considered for the study (e.g., per work task/KI).
+The following architecture and security assumptions are applied to the present document:

+- The architectural assumptions and principles captured in TR 23.700-45 [3] are used as architecture assumptions in this study.

+The security architecture defined in clause 4.1 in TS 33.320[2] can be reused as basis for this study.
+Whether all components are all necessary and what are the function names in 5G will be studied in the present document.

+Figure 4.1: System Architecture of H(e)NB defined in TS 33.320[2]

 5 Key issues